 Conducting market analysis may look like a compound exercise.
 But it is not.
 It can be broken into four parts:

-We will now describe each of the categories mentioned above of market analysis in detail.
+We will now describe each of the categories mentioned above in market analysis in detail.

 You should include key industry metrics, such as size, trends, and projected growth, in this part.
 When you are conducting industry research, you should be focusing on businesses that have a similar model to yours.
 On the other hand, market research demands an entrepreneur to be customer-oriented.
 In market research, you focus on what the customer wants.
 This difference plays a significant role in the direction of the overview.